What is a Merit Increase and Why Does it Matter?

 Now you need to answer a big question that many compensation teams forget to ask: whether merit increases will actually drive retention.

 While compensation is consistently a retention factor, there are many other reasons why people quit, from job security and poor onboarding to workplace stress and location.
-One of our customers, Micron, found that a tweak in job descriptions helped address an issue with resignations due to job fit.
+Micron found that a tweak in job descriptions helped address an issue with resignations due to job fit.
 So it pays to investigate the problem first before designing a solution.

 Predicting flight risk can involve some pretty sophisticated technology and techniques, but simply put, it’s about building a profile of people who left in the past, which can then be used to identify similar characteristics in existing employees.